c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 # Introduction

 This laboratory has 3 objectives.
-The first one is to get familiar with software tools that allow to build an environment that will allow us to serve static an dynamic content to web browser.
-For that we will use technologies like apache httpdserver or express.js.
-The second one is to implement a dynamic web application by using HTML, CSS and Javascript as its base.
-The last objective is to practice the usage of Docker that we saw during the semester.
+The first one is to get familiar with software tools to create an environment that will serve static and dynamic content to web browsers.
+For that we will use technologies like apache2 httpd server and express.js.
+The second one is to implement a dynamic web application by using HTML, CSS, Javascript and Ajax.
+The last objective is to practice the creation and usage of Docker.
 All components of the web infrastructure will be packaged in custom Docker images.

 To achieve the objectives previously annonced, we will follow a series of steps that will guide use to the end of the laboratory.